jordan-nowak/OpenHSML/README.md

 License
 =======

-The license that applies to the whole package content is **GNU Lesser General Public License version 3 (GNU GPLv3)**.
+The license that applies to the whole package content is **GNULGPL**.
 Please look at the [license.txt](./license.txt) file at the root of this repository for more details.

 Authors
 =======

-OpenHSML has been developped by following authors:
+**OpenHSML** has been developed by the following authors:
-+ Nowak Jordan (LIRMM)
++ Nowak Jordan ()

-Please contact Nowak Jordan (nowak@lirmm.fr) - LIRMM for more information or questions.
+Please contact Nowak Jordan -  for more information or questions.